 Born: Safari Park, September 19, 2007

 November 2012 weight: 2,685 pounds

 Phakamile is the daughter of Umoya and Mabu.
 Her name means "noble strength" to honor the longtime support of Audrey Steele Burnand, whose first name means the same.
 “Kami” is a great swimmer, is very energetic, and is good at balancing on logs or rocks.
 Kami's right tusk is very short; a tusk injury required a pulpotomy.

 Born: Safari Park, August 28, 2012

 June 2013 weight: 694 pounds

-Qinsa is mother Swazi's second calf.
+Qinisa is mother Swazi's second calf.
 Her father is Mabu and her big brother is eMacembe.
 Qinisa's name is a SiSwati word that means to act with energy, act determinedly, fulfill one’s word, or speak the truth.
-The name is pronounced (!)
-EEN-EE-seh (! is a tongue pop instead of a q sound).
-Her name is very fitting, as she seems determined (successfully) to develop faster than any of our other calves.
-Watch out, world!
+The name is pronounced "EEN-EE-seh," with a tongue pop instead of a q sound).
+Her name is very fitting, as she is definitely full of energy.